 Talend Cloud environment

-- In Talend Cloud Management Console, you can administrate roles, users, projects, and licences.
+- In Talend Cloud Management Console, you can administrate roles, users, projects, and licenses.
 You can create new users for the cloud applications and assign them to custom groups.
 You can then define roles and assign them to your users.
-Talend Cloud Management Console is also used to import your license files and create projects to collaborate on in Studio.
+Talend Cloud Management Console is also used to import your license files and create projects to collaborate on in Talend Studio.
 In addition, you can enable data and file transfer, data integration, and access to shared data sources for web users.
-You can, for example, import and use preconfigured sample Tasks, or design Tasks that automate the exchange and synchronization of data between applications.
+You can, for example, import and use preconfigured sample tasks, or design tasks that automate the exchange and synchronization of data between applications.

 - In Talend Cloud Data Preparation, you can import your data from local files or other sources, and cleanse or enrich it by creating new preparations.